datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-Now that we know how a stupid model makes predictions, let us formally define the process for benchmarking.
+Now that we know how a stupid model makes predictions, let us formally define the process for benchmarking.These are the 4 steps in the benchmarking process.
+Let us look at each of the steps in detail.

 ---